How much baking soda neutralizes vinegar?

 What chemical reactions let the baking soda neutralize vinegar?

-Baking soda is chemically sodium bicarbonate and, vinegar is acetic acid.
+Baking soda is chemically sodium bicarbonate and vinegar is acetic acid.
 The basic nature of sodium bicarbonate reacts with the acidic counterpart that is acetic acid.
 The result is a neutralization reaction.
 Like other neutralization reactions, this also produces carbon dioxide and water.

 Let us start by discussing what exactly happens when this reaction occurs.
 For such a chemical reaction to occur, one mole of each of the reactants is involved.
 One mole of sodium bicarbonate reacts with one mole of acetic acid.